 A basic view controller for this chapter will only show a few buttons and a text area that we will use to display the communication with the API.

 To initialize and to be able to use these buttons and fields, they have to be assigned macros that make them available/visible in the Interface Builder.
 We also define the variables used for the API and logger objects.
-Since these will be initialized at a later time, these variables need to be defined as optional:
+Since these will be initialized at a later time, these variables need to be defined as optional(Listing 13-5):

+Listing 13-5.
+The header of the UIViewController class

 class ViewController: UIViewController {